 - The University Health Insurance Plan (UHIP) premium

 The UHIP premium for a single student in 2012/2013 is $57.00 per month.
 The cost of UHIP is based on the number of months that you will be visiting the University.
 UHIP premiums may vary from year to year.
 Refer to the ‘Health Insurance’ section below for additional information.

 You must pay the full amount through your financial institution in order to be registered at the School of Graduate Studies.
 You not liable for tuition fees at the University of Toronto, but may be liable for fees at your home institution.

 You are required to enrol in the University Health Insurance Plan (UHIP) for the duration of your visit.
 This mandatory health plan ensures that international students have basic health care coverage while studying in Ontario.
 You are required to pay for UHIP coverage regardless of any other coverage you may have.

 UHIP forms will be mailed to all incoming IVGSR students.
 Please complete your form as early as possible and submit it to the UHIP Office.
 You are also strongly encouraged to notify the UHIP office of your arrival date.

 Please be aware that UHIP does not include travel coverage.
-You are encouraged to seek private travel insurance if you plan to travel out of province.
+You are encouraged to seek private travel insurance if you plan to travel outside of Canada.